roman-milk/roman-milk.github.io/teacher-teacher.md

  Julie gasped as the fear of getting caught was now very real.
 She looked down at the slave teacher licking away on her cunt and moaned.
 The slut was very good at what she was doing and her body was building towards a climax in spite of the pain.
 Julie closed her eyes and embraced the oncoming orgasm.
 Her world centered on her dripping pussy.
 Moments later she exploded on the sluts face, covering it with her cum.

  Dawn sat for a minute to see if there was anything else but Julie nodded towards the door and she stood up and cautiously peeked out into the hallway to see if anyone was around.
 Seeing no one she slipped out the door naked to head to the locker room to get ready for the day.
 Dawn had never been as scared as she was walking to the girl's locker room.
 Not only was she naked, but all her slave chains and tats were completely visible.
 As she continued her journey Dawn's excitement level was through the roof.
 Her legs were now coated with her pussy juice as her cunt was dripping.
 Her humiliation was driving her arousal to new levels.
 Coming into the school she dreaded what her mistress would have her wear in front of the class.
 But now she was excited about it.
 Her School training was being replaced by her slave training.
 Deep down she wanted to announce to the world that she was a slave, and a slave to a student at that.
-Report_Story #3